 In 2008, Anne Teresa De Keersmaeker and Alain Franco created Zeitung.
 In 2017, the two will collaborate again to rewrite the piece as Zeitigung.
 In Zeitung, they focused on choreographic and musical material that dealt with composition, improvisation, and the experience of time, generating a performance to the music of Bach, Webern, and Schönberg (underlining the importance of the nineteenth century by skipping over it).
 Zeitigung will rethink and reset its own sources.
-As part of this process, De Keersmaeker and Franco have invited Louis Nam Le Van Ho (a P.A.R.T.S.-graduated dancer and choreographer) to create a second part to the piece, making it a diptych.
+As part of this process, De Keersmaeker and Franco have invited Louis Nam Le Van Ho (a P.A.R.T.S.-graduated dancer and choreographer).
 His participation in their ongoing interrogations offers another view on the conception of stage work.

 Andrade - Première

 In 1928, Oswald de Andrade wrote his ‘cannibalist manifesto’, which advocated the consumption, digestion, and excretion in a new form of colonized cultures.
 With Andrade’s manifesto in mind, Michiel Vandevelde questions what we can consider to be ‘invasive’ in public spaces in the West.
 In an attempt to create a new culture, he arms himself with video clips and advertising.
 The result is an intimate, explosive solo.
 By adding all the dance and music from his previous productions to the mix, Vandevelde generates a synthesis of his search for a hitherto undiscovered culture.
 But his central question remains: who eats and who gets eaten?

 Michiel Vandevelde – a graduate of PARTS and currently co-editor of Etcetera and curator at Extra City – is one of Kaaitheater's artist-in-residence.
 Along with fABULEUS and a group of young dancers, he is presenting Paradise Now (1986-2018) later this season.